CircuitSetup/Flux-Capacitor_backup/README.md

 ##### &#9654; Follow TCD fake power

 If this option is checked, and your TCD is equipped with a fake power switch, the FC will also fake-power up/down.
 If fake power is off, no LED is active and the FC will ignore all input from buttons, knobs and the IR control.

-##### &#9654; Wait for fake power on at boot

-If this option is checked, your FC will stay dark after being powered-on until it receives a "fake power on" signal from the TCD.

-If this is unchecked, the FC will power up normally, play it's "startup" sequence, and only then poll for the fake power; if that is off at that point, it will fake-power-down.
-For a better experience, have this checked when your TCD is equipped with a fake power switch.

-For this option to have any effect, the *Follow TCD fake power* option needs to be check as well.

 ##### &#9654; Play time travel sounds